Carlos Newton: International Fight League

 Newton and Riggs were the coaches of the Toronto Dragons in the IFL in the 2005 and 2006 seasons.
 Based out of Warrior MMA in Newmarket, the Dragons were made up of international notable fighters such as Claude Patrick, Wagnney Fabiano, Brent Beauparlant, Rafael Cavalcante, Leo Santos and Dennis Hallman.
-The Dragons made the playoffs in 2006 season and went on as far as the semifinals round.
+The Dragons made the playoffs in the 2006 season and went on as far as the semifinals round.
 Wagnney Fabiano from the team qualified and won the IFL Lightweight Championship.
 Newton fought in a superfight that year and lost to Renzo Gracie by way of an extremely controversial split decision at the IFL Championship Final.
 Gracie himself questioned the call after the fight.

 W-1

-Carlos, motivated by a chance to compete in Canada, made a return to MMA again 2009 at Warrior-1: Inception.
+Carlos, motivated by a chance to compete in Canada, made a return to MMA again in 2009 at Warrior-1: Inception.
 He scored a first round victory by way of KO against Nabil Khatib, this was Carlos's first fight on Canadian soil in 13 years.
-He again returned to action on October 10, 2009 against former UFC veteran "Mr. International" Shonie Carter at Warrior-1: High Voltage.
+He again returned to action on October 10, 2009, against former UFC veteran "Mr. International" Shonie Carter at Warrior-1: High Voltage.
 The bout was to be for the Warrior-1 Welterweight Championship, but because Newton did not make weight, it was a non-title bout.
 Newton beat Carter by unanimous decision after three rounds.

-In 2009, after his win over Shonie Carter, he stated in an interview to Sherdog that he was anticipating his return to fighting abroad with particular interest in Japan.
+In 2009, after his win over Shonie Carter, he stated in an interview to Sherdog that he was anticipating his return to fighting abroad, with particular interest in Japan.
 However, after one more fight in Australia, Newton decided, that after a successful fight career that spanned 14 years, it was finally time to take a break and focus on coaching.

-Following his retirement, Newton had coached at his home gym, Warrior Mixed Martial Arts, in Newmarket, Ontario, until he eventually opened and begun coaching at his own gym, Newton Mixed Martial Arts, in Pickering, Ontario.
+Following his retirement, Newton had coached at his home gym, Warrior Mixed Martial Arts, in Newmarket, Ontario, until he eventually opened and began coaching at his own gym, Newton Mixed Martial Arts, in Pickering, Ontario.